wymeditor/wymeditor/docs/customizing_wymeditor/index.rst

 WYMeditor's relative/absolute base path
 (including the trailing slash).
-Until we remove our pop-up window dialogs, this is used to load necessary javascript in those dialog windows.

 This value is automatically guessed by ``computeWymPath``, which looks for the ``script`` element